 Here are the most important features:

-- Calico Princess hens lay over 300 eggs per year
+- Calico Princess hens lay 300 eggs yearly

 The hens are overall light brown to orange and have some playful white spots in their plumage.
 The Princesses have black tails and black flight feathers that show on the tip of the wings.
 Some hens have black stripes in their hackles, a heritage from their Columbian-colored mothers.

 The roosters are off-white with black hackles and a black tail.
 Their plumage has some brown shades and spots.

 Their attractive look makes Calico Princesses gain popularity, although the breed is not yet widely known.
 It’s no wonder many backyard poultry keepers fall for their striking appearance and colorful plumage.

 The Calico Princess is not an actual chicken breed recognized by the American Poultry Association, it’s a hybrid bird.
 They result from crossing a Barred Rhode Island Red rooster and a Columbian Sussex hen.
 A Calico Princess is relatively new to the chicken breeding world.

 The breeding process for the Calico Princess was started by a breeding company in the Czech Republic.
 The breeder itself does not use the name Calico Princess but refers to the bird with a less exotic name: Dominant Red Brindle D459.

 So, the name ‘Calico’ does not find its origin in its creator.
 It’s a marketed retail name referring to the variety of colors on the chicken.
 The name ‘Calico Princess’ is a trademark registered by Hoover’s Hatchery in September 2021.